phnx-im/docs/src/spec/authentication_service.md

 }
 ```

-The AS deletes messages older than the given sequence number and returns messages starting with the given sequence number.
+The AS deletes Connection Establishment messages older than the given sequence number and returns messages starting with the given sequence number.
 The maximum number of messages returned this way is the smallest of the following values.

 * The number of messages remaining in the queue
 * The value of the `max_message_number` field in the request